-While wandering around the roads and paths among historic reproductions is alone a treat, the nature trails at Leonards Mills provide additional opportunities for an extended hike along Blackman Stream and through the nearby demonstration forests.
-The network of nature trails leaves the main campus next to the Hovel and starts as a gentle carriage road before splitting into four, moderately difficult single track trails.
+While wandering around the roads and paths among historic reproductions is alone a treat, the nature trails at the Maine Forest and Logging Museum provide additional opportunities for an extended hike along Blackman Stream and then off into the Museum's forest.
+The trails leave the main campus next to the Hovel, starting as a gentle carriage road, the Nature Trail.
+The Blue Trail splits off from it and is a moderately difficult single track trail.

 The Maine Forest and Logging Museum was incorporated in 1960 to teach people of all ages about the forest and logging history of Maine.
 The general purpose is to collect, preserve and share artifacts, documents and stories relating to the history of the Maine woods, particularly the pioneer and lumbering periods.
 The museum is unique within the State in its focus on forest resources in a cultural context, through an interactive Living History format.
 The buildings, collections, research, and most importantly the educational and public programs are the accomplishments of hundreds of volunteers from and throughout the State of Maine.

 The grounds are open during daylight hours.
 Please check the website for summer hours for open buildings.
 A $3 day use fee for those over 12 can be left in either the donation box on the kiosk, or in the donation box on the bridge.
 Campfires are prohibited.